Flutterando/modular/flutter_modular/README.md

 ## Dependency Injection

 You can inject any class into your module by overriding the `binds` getter of your module.
-Typical examples to inject are BLoCs, ChangeNotifier classes or stores(MobX).
+Typical examples to inject are BLoCs, `ChangeNotifier` instances or stores (MobX).

 A `Bind` object is responsible for configuring the object injection.
-We have 4 Bind factory types and one AsyncBind.
+We have 4 `Bind` factory types and one `AsyncBind`.

 ```dart
 class AppModule extends Module {